drflorianberger/TPUCU25/_build/html/_sources/week3/trap.md

 ---
 ```

-In a laser beam with an intensity profile, the bead will experience a net force pushing towards the center of the beam.
+In a laser beam with an intensity profile, the bead will experience a net force pushing toward the center of the beam.

 ```{figure} trap2.png